 Why You Should Use the Konmari Folding Method for Your Clothes

-You might be wondering what makes the KonMari folding method so effective, anyway.
+You might wonder what makes the KonMari folding method so effective.

 Or how is it different from regular folding?
 And why do you need to learn a whole new system for folding clothes?

-But trust me, there is a lot of wisdom you can take from Marie Kondo folding clothes.
+But trust me, you can take a lot of wisdom from Marie Kondo folding clothes.

 With a KonMari shirt folding, you’ll notice a big difference.
 For each item of clothing, you’ll end up with a tiny little rectangle.
 It should stand up on its own and take up much less space in the closet.